hringbauer/hapROH/docs/hapCon.rst

     python hapCONX.py -m test.mpileup -r chrX_1240k.hdf5 --meta meta_df_all.csv

 By the default, the output file will have the same prefix as the .mpileup file, and it will be named as $prefix.hapCon.txt.
-By using the above input and command, we should expect something similar to the following,
+By using the above input and command, the output will have the following format,

 .. code-block:: console